-The information above was last checked on 6/12/21.
-We do our best to keep this information up-to-date, but regulations can change due to the nature of the coronavirus pandemic, so please double check the latest COVID-19 travel safety regulations ahead of your trip back to Berlin from Warsaw here.
+The above information about your return travel to Berlin, Germany was last verified on 9/18/21.
+As this information can change due to the nature of the pandemic, please check the latest COVID-19 travel safety regulations closer to your planned date of travel to Berlin from Warsaw.

 The distance is approximately 320 miles (516 km) from Berlin to Warsaw.